Were You the One Injured?Call Us 24/7 – (215) 557-8686 or Email Us Here |

 Even if someone doesn’t come onto your property to make a purchase, they can still be considered a business invitee if their visit relates to the purpose for which you use the land for your business.
 For example, if someone comes into the parking lot of a convenience store and slips on ice while using the pay phone, they can be considered a business invitee even if they weren’t there to make a purchase.
 This means that as the owner of the property, you have to make sure your property is safe for invitees and fix any dangerous things you know about or find out about during an inspection.
 If someone is an invitee and gets hurt on your property, they can sue you, so it’s important to make sure your property is safe for invitees.

-Contact a Philadelphia Personal Injury Lawyer Near You
+Contact a Property Liability Lawyer Near You in Pennsylvania or NJ

-If you need to obtain legal advice in Philadelphia, PA, The Pearce Law Firm, Personal Injury and Accident Lawyers P.C. is here to help.
-For a free consultation and case assessment, contact us or call (215) 557-8686.
+If you need to obtain legal advice in Pennsylvania or New Jersey, The Pearce Law Firm is here to help.
+For a free consultation and case assessment, email us or call (215) 557-8686.

 In cases of accidental gunshot injuries, various parties can potentially face liability, determined by the specific circumstances of the incident.
 Homeowners, for instance, might be deemed accountable in certain scenarios, such as when their failure to adequately secure firearms results in accidental injury while visiting their residence.
 Contact a Pennsylvania gunshot wound lawyer if you have any questions.